heritage-of-rajasthan-essay

 haveli-architecture-of-rajasthan-jaipur

+Many travelers prefer to stay in Haveli-type Hotels in Jaipur.
 There are two ways to experience Havelis in Jaipur.

 • Two, with a heritage walking tour.

-A stay in a traditional Haveli hotel in Jaipur represents a remarkable cultural experience allowing travelers an immersive encounter.
+A stay in a traditional Haveli-type hotel in Jaipur represents a remarkable cultural experience allowing travellers an immersive encounter.
 Unfortunately, there are very few authentic Haveli hotels to stay in Jaipur open for travelers like Samode Haveli and Alsisar Haveli.
 Many modern hotels replicate traditional Heritage Haveli in Jaipur and fool travelers.
 You can find these outside the walled city area, especially in Bani Park.
 As for a walking tour read on.

 heritage-haveli-hotel-jaipur-narayan-niwas